gicentre/elm-vegalite/docs/changeNotes.md

   To update older code, simply add a `[]` as a second parameter to `title`

 - _`lookup` now allows naming of individual matched fields and a default for failed lookups_.
   Instead of `lookup "key1" secondaryData "key2" ["field1", "field2"]` use `lookup "key1" secondaryData "key2" (luFields ["field1", "field2"])`.
-Additional functions `luAs`, `luAsWithDefault`, `luFieldsAs`, `luFieldsAsWithDefault`, `luFields` and `luFieldsWithDefault` provide greater naming and default behaviour.
+Additional functions `luAs`, `luAsWithDefault`, `luFieldsAs`, `luFieldsAsWithDefault`, `luFields` and `luFieldsWithDefault` provide greater flexibility in naming and default behaviour.
 It also uses the `Data` type alias as part of its type signature, which is unlikely to impact any use of the API but is technically a breaking change.

 - _Replaced `coRemoveInvalid` with `maRemoveInvalid`_.
   To stop filtering of invalid values, this is now specified as a mark property.
 For example, instead of `configuration (coRemoveInvalid False)`, use `configuration (coMark [ maRemoveInvalid False ])`.

 - _Tooltips are now disabled by default_ (via change in Vega-lite).
   Can be enabled either via an explicit `tooltip` channel, or by setting `maTooltip ttEncode`.
-Documentation for `ttEncode` and `ttNone` updated to reflect new default behaviour.

 - _Background is now white by default_ (via a change in Vega-lite).
   Previously backgrounds were transparent.
 Can mimic previous behaviour by adding a transparent configuration `configuration (coBackground "rgba(0,0,0,0)")`